-Table of Contents[Hide][Click to Show]
+Table of Contents[Hide][Show]

 The Terry Redlin Art Center showcases more than 150 of his original oil paintings that capture the nostalgia of Terry’s childhood.
-His art tells the story of the ‘simpler’ times of American small town life in the early 1900’s.
-Built in the mid 1990’s as a gift to his hometown, the Center is open year-round and never charges an admission fee.
+His art tells the story of the “simpler” times of American small town life in the early 1900s.
+Built in the mid 1990s as a gift to his hometown, the Center is open year-round and never charges an admission fee.

 Terry Redlin loved playing with light in his paintings, incorporating both natural and artificial lighting sources.
 This, along with his use of earthy colors, makes his paintings easily recognizable.
 Local Watertown features can be found in many paintings, although none were painted in their original settings.

 The Center includes some of his early school-age drawings, up through his commercial art period and then all of the beautiful originals.
-You can not only understand the story of his life, but also see the evolution of his career and the stories behind his art.
+You can understand the story of his life and see the evolution of his career and the stories behind his art.

 Free Things to Do in Watertown SD: Watertown Artwalk

 Downtown Watertown consists of a 40-block area designated as a historic district, with 64 buildings on the National Historic Register.
 The architecture and history alone are plenty of reasons to stop and check out what locals call their ‘Uptown’ area.

 TravelingMom Tip: Pick up a brochure listing the sculptures and their locations at many area businesses.
 Enjoy a leisurely stroll to explore or let your kids hunt for each sculpture as you go.
 Don’t miss any of them!

 Free Things to Do in Watertown SD: Parks on Lake Kampeska

 Located on the eastern shore of Lake Kampeska, Stokes Thomas City Park is free and offers plenty of family-friendly fun.
 The park includes a (non-supervised) swimming beach, boardwalk and bike trail, basketball and sand volleyball courts, playgrounds and picnic shelters.
 If you’re looking to stay overnight, there are also 72 camping spots available on a first-come basis and a boat launch.
-The park is also home to Watertown’s Veteran’s Memorial.
+The park is also home to Watertown’s Veterans’ Memorial.

 TravelingMom Tip: If you do have a little money to spend, you can also rent non-motorized vehicles such as bicycles, kayaks or paddleboats here.
 This is an inexpensive and fun way to enjoy even more recreational opportunities together as a family.